leandrogoe/sidekiq-tamer/README.md

 SidekiqTamer::Resource::Vault.add_resources(MyDatabaseResource.new)
 ```

-Now, whenever the `is_healthy?` method returns false for a job that depends on this resource, the Sidekiq middleware that Sidekiq Tamer introduces will raise an exception, causing the job to be retried later.
+Now, whenever the `is_healthy?` method returns false for a job that depends on this resource, the Sidekiq middleware that SidekiqTamer introduces will raise an exception, causing the job to be retried later.

 ## Contributing
 We welcome bug reports and pull requests on GitHub at https://github.com/leandrogoe/sidekiq-tamer.

 ## License
-Sidekiq Tamer is available as open source under the terms of the MIT License.
+SidekiqTamer is available as open source under the terms of the MIT License.